What Is Electrical Safety Consulting All About Anyway?

 I wonder if they picture me explaining to someone the dangers of phishing a burnt bagel out of a toaster with a fork, or straightening their hair while sitting in the bath.

-But in all seriousness, I wanted to write this article to make sure those who do have a need for electrical safety consulting can have an appreciation for what it's all about.
+But in all seriousness, I wanted to write this article to make sure those who do have a need for electrical safety consulting and electrical safety guidance can have an appreciation for what it's all about.

 Who might be interested in electrical safety consulting?

-If you work in any commercial or industrial facility that uses electricity then you need to think about electrical safety, and possibly electrical safety program consultation.
+If you work in any commercial or industrial facility that uses electricity, then you need to think about electrical safety, and possibly electrical safety program consultation.

 Electrical safety doesn't seem to be a strong point for most people and businesses.
 I've always thought that it has something to do with the fact that most people don't understand electricity in general, so in turn, most people don't understand electrical safety.